Content marketing is a winning strategy — we all know that. We’ve seen the numbers and read the case studies.

 Design-wise, landing pages need four specific elements to succeed when targeting less-informed traffic from your blog or ads.
 Here is a stellar example from Zoma Sleep:

-1. SEO optimization: This works both to target search engines and reassure visitors they are at the right page: sports mattress.
+1. SEO optimization: This works both to target search engines and reassures visitors they are at the right page: sports mattress.
 A user needs to know ASAP that the page they are on is exactly what they are looking for.

 2. Compelling tagline: Design meets performance for a winning night’s sleep.
 Does it get any more compelling and valuable than that?